Bentley912/cap_app/README.md

--- Each part of the application exists as a seperate HTML page -- When user Submits complete form, push data from sessionStorage to DB -- sessisonStorage keys/properties should mirror the DB properties
+-- Each part of the application exists as a seperate HTML page -- When user Submits complete form, push data from sessionStorage to DB -- sessisonStorage keys/properties should mirror the DB properties -- Add logic to test for sessionStorage, users may be using an older browser -- Should we use sessionStorage ??